Madman (Mike Allred character)

-Madman is a creator owned fictional superhero that appears in comic books by creator Mike Allred and which has been published by a number of publishers over the years.
+Madman is a creator-owned fictional superhero that appears in comic books by creator Mike Allred and which has been published by a number of publishers over the years.
 The character first appeared in Creatures of the Id #1 (Oct.
 1990).
 His name, Frank Einstein, is a combination of Frank Sinatra and Albert Einstein, and is also a reference to Frankenstein.

 Fictional character biography

 Frank Einstein was born Zane Townsend, an agent of the Tri-Eye Agency.
 Townsend was killed in a car accident, then stitched back together and brought to life by two scientists, Dr. Egon Boiffard and Dr. Gillespie Flem.
 This resurrection left him amnesic, and the resurrected John Doe was named after Boiffard's artistic and scientific heroes, Frank Sinatra and Albert Einstein, respectively.
-The procedure left Frank with supernatural reflexes and a slight degree of precognitive and empathic power; however, he remembers nothing about his former life, but faint, troubling memories relating to his death.
+The procedure left Frank with amplified physical capabilities with superhuman agility and reflexes and a slight degree of precognitive and empathic power; however, he remembers nothing about his former life, but faint, troubling memories relating to his death.
 Madman's costume is based on the only thing he can clearly remember: a fascination with a comic book character called Mr. Excitement.

 Frank Einstein now lives as a jack-of-all-trades wanderer, accompanied by a variety of allies, including the Atomics.
 Only one of Frank's reanimators, Dr. Flem, is still in Frank's life.
 Dr. Boiffard, in an attempt to boost his brain power, transmuted his entire head into neural tissue, leaving him an invalid in a hospital.
 Later, Boiffard became a cosmic being.
 Despite the fact Frank has blue skin, a metal scalp plate, and criss-crossed scars similar to Frankenstein's monster, he has a steady girlfriend, a secretary by the name of Josephine "Joe" Lombard.
 Madman's other allies include Mott, an alien from the planet Hoople, who was saved by Frank when another alien, Zenelle, wanted to marry and eat Mott; Gale, an invisible female scientist who was tattooed by Dr. Flem's mutant clones and further rendered invisible by her attempts to eliminate the tattoos; and Astroman and Machina, a pair of robotic humanoids.
 Astroman was built to be an aid to Frank and was loaded with some of Frank's lost information.
 Astroman grew to love Frank's girlfriend, Joe, which made Machina very jealous.
 Frank's also aided by Marie and Warren, two artificial intelligences from the future.